-Most modern real estate listing websites host a web map that allow visitors to search for a potential property in the context of its location.
-If you’ve ever searched for a new home yourself, it is undeniably an overwhelming task.
-Which is why it’s important to provide an intuitive search experience for visitors.
+Most modern real estate listing websites host a web map that allow visitors to search for potential properties in the context of their location.
+If you’ve ever searched for a new home yourself, it is undeniably a tedious task, which is why it’s important to provide an intuitive and reliable search experience for visitors.

-Most people will utilize websites such as Zillow or Realtor.ca in their search for a new home, as well as with the help of an agent.
-Websites such as these are competing for the home buyers business and attention.
-All of them provide a map and allow to filter by price range, location, and other important features such as number of bedrooms or property type.
-When considering all the needs for their new home, how much does the use of the map affect the buyers decision to take the first step of viewing the home?
+Most motivated home buyers will utilize websites such as Zillow or Realtor.ca in their search for a new home, alongside the help of an agent.
+All of these websites provide a map and allow for filtering by price range, location, and other important features such as number of bedrooms or property type, to help drill down on the various criteria a home buyer may have when considering the purchase of a new home.

-In the quest to making it as easy as possible for visitors to find the right property on a webpage, there are quite a few questions to be answered, to help inform us on the user experience.
+Although this may be a difficult question to answer, there’s undoubtedly a correlation between the user experience, and getting home buyers to take action.
+And, in the quest to making it as easy as possible for visitors to find the right property on a listing website, there are quite a few elements to solve for, to help nudge the website visitor to take the next step.

 If a young family needs 5 bedrooms, 2 bathrooms and requires a yard for their 7 dogs, and their total budget is $475,000, does the use of a map really assist in finding a home?
 Do they look where they want to live first, and look at homes for sale in that area, or do they look at what is for sale and then choose where to live?
 How important are commute times?
 Or are pictures of the property what hook a buyer to make that first click?
 When building a real estate website to compete for home owners attention, is it more important to focus on filters and having the most listings or is the map truly an important part of the value proposition?